New Moon Day

-I finally I found scripture that tells when the new moon occurs.
-It is recorded in Luke 23.
+I finally I found scripture that tells certainly when the new moon occurs.
+It is recorded in Matthew 27, Mark 15 and Luke 23.

 Luke records in his gospel the events surrounding passover.
 Passover according to scripture is to take place each year on 14th day of the first month.
 Abib is the first month, so Passover is on Abib 14th.
 Passover is on the first month (Abib) of the year on the 14th day, as recorded in Exodus, Leviticus and Numbers etc. Here are scriptures showing when passover is to be kept each year.

 Exodus 12:1 And the LORD spake unto Moses and Aaron in the land of Egypt, saying, This month shall be unto you the beginning of months: it shall be the first month of the year to you.
 Speak ye unto all the congregation of Israel, saying, In the tenth day of this month they shall take to them every man a lamb, according to the house of their fathers, a lamb for an house: And if the household be too little for the lamb, let him and his neighbour next unto his house take it according to the number of the souls; every man according to his eating shall make your count for the lamb.
 Your lamb shall be without blemish, a male of the first year: ye shall take it out from the sheep, or from the goats: And ye shall keep it up until the fourteenth day of the same month: and the whole assembly of the congregation of Israel shall kill it in the evening.

 Leviticus 23:5 In the fourteenth day of the first month at even is the LORD'S passover.

 Numbers 9:5 And they kept the passover on the fourteenth day of the first month at even in the wilderness of Sinai: according to all that the LORD commanded Moses, so did the children of Israel.